 Meet Trevor.
-Trevor is the owner of two local artisan pasta restaurants by the name of Trevioli, located in the Columbus, GA area.
+Trevor is the owner of a local artisan pasta restaurant by the name of Trevioli, located in the Columbus, Georgia area.

 I’ve had the honor of becoming acquainted with Trevor and his sweet wife, Brandi, and I can tell you that beyond their remarkable ability and talent to create deliciously authentic cusine, is a couple who is driven by a passionate heart and strong conviction to serve you only the best.
 This road was a long, hard passage…but one that led to this dream unfolding.
 Hear his story.
 Here’s Trevor.

 Krissy: Trevor, tell us a little about your story.